zurilharvell/MicroserviceA/README.md

 pip install requests

 Request Data:
+- Send a POST request to the /token endpoint with the user’s email and password
-Review the test_registerUser function in the test_service.py
+- Review the test_registerUser function in the test_service.py for an example

 Receive Data:
+- Handle the JSON response returned by the POST request
-Review the test_login_regUser function in the test_service.py
+- Review the test_login_regUser function in the test_service.py for an example

 Terminal 1:
 uvicorn main:authentication_app --reload